abuelwafa/react-native-modern-video-player/README.md

 };
 ```

+The `src` prop is a convinent shorthand which accepts the video URL as string. which should be sufficient in most cases.
+You can still pass the `source` prop for the video component from `react-native-video` directly to have more control.
+If both props were passed, the `source` prop will override `src`.

-You can wrap one or more `VideoPlayer` components inside a `VideoPlayerProvider` to control the state of which video is currently playing. it makes sure only one video is playing in a list of videos (inside a timeline feed for example).
+You can wrap one or more `VideoPlayer` components inside a `VideoPlayerProvider` to control the state of which video is currently playing. it makes sure only one video is playing in a list of videos (inside a timeline feed for example). take a look at the example app to see how this works.

 ## API